2014–15 Michigan State Spartans men's basketball team

 The 2014–15 Michigan State Spartans men's basketball team represented Michigan State University in the 2014–15 NCAA Division I men's basketball season.
-The Spartans, led by 20th year head coach Tom Izzo, played their home games at the Breslin Center in East Lansing, Michigan as members of the Big Ten Conference.
+The Spartans, led by 20th-year head coach Tom Izzo, played their home games at the Breslin Center in East Lansing, Michigan as members of the Big Ten Conference.
 MSU finished with a record of 27–12, 12–6 in Big Ten play to finish in a three-way tie for third place.
-They defeated Ohio State and Maryland to advance to the Big Ten tournament championship where they lost to Wisconsin.
+They defeated Ohio State and Maryland to advance to the Big Ten tournament championship, where they lost to Wisconsin.
 They received an at-large bid to the NCAA tournament as the No. 7 seed in the East region.
-They defeated Georgia and Virginia to advance to the Sweet Sixteen.They defeated Oklahoma and Louisville to advance to the Final Four for the seventh time under Tom Izzo.
-There the Spartans lost to eventual National Champion, Duke.
+They defeated Georgia and Virginia to advance to the Sweet Sixteen.
+They defeated Oklahoma and Louisville to advance to the Final Four for the seventh time under Tom Izzo.
+There, the Spartans lost to eventual National Champion, Duke.

 Previous season

 The Spartans finished the 2013–14 season with a record of 29–9, 12–6 in Big Ten play to finish in second place.
-They won the Big Ten tournament by defeating Michigan and received the conference's automatic bid as a No. 4 seed in the NCAA tournament, their 17th straight trip to the Tournament.
+They won the Big Ten tournament by defeating Michigan, and received the conference's automatic bid as a No. 4 seed in the NCAA tournament, their 17th straight trip to the tournament.
 They advanced to the Elite Eight, their eighth trip under Tom Izzo, before losing to eventual National Champion, UConn.

 The Spartans lost Adreian Payne (16.4 points and 7.3 rebounds per game) and Gary Harris (16.7 points per game) to the NBA draft and Keith Appling (11.2 points per game) to graduation (eventually to the NBA) following the season.

 Offseason

 2014 recruiting class

 Tom Izzo again went big in recruiting for the 2014 season and again was shunned.
 Michigan State made offers to Cliff Alexander, Tyus Jones, Jahlil Okafor, and Tyler Ulis, but all went to other schools.
-As a result, MSU signed only one top 100 player, Lourawls Nairn, Jr. Analysts have argued that it is Izzo's unwillingness to cheat that has cost him some of these recruits.
+As a result, MSU signed only one top 100 player, Lourawls Nairn, Jr. Analysts have argued that Izzo's unwillingness to cheat cost him some of these recruits.